mark-ruddy/algo_open_source_verifier/README.md

 Currently `sqlite` is used as the database which is Django's default.
 This DB is stored as a file at `webapp/db.sqlite3`.
 In a real deployment `sqlite` could be continued to be used for most cases, and the `db.sqlite3` could be easily backed up from the deployment servers.

 There is no javascript frontend library used etc., just pure Django with MVC model.
 The frontend is styled and made responsive using `bootstrap4`.

+### Continuous Integration
+The CI uses github actions and is very simple - it runs the verifier library tests and also the webapp Django tests.
+This provides confidence on each commit that the app is working as expected.